Hear the Story of Wood4Good’s Beginning

 How did Wood4Good get its start?

 In 2019, Eric Axelrod and his two young sons, Devin and Logan, discovered they had more firewood than they needed and decided to give it to members of their community who needed it.
-After making a delivery to a particularly grateful neighbor, Devin told his father, I want to do wood for good every day.
+The goal was to teach the boys the value of purpose in a man’s life, and help them understand what it means to give back to their community.
+After making a delivery to a particularly grateful neighbor, Devin told his father, I want to do Wood4Good every day.
+Nowadays, you might find them out at the lot, or at a farmers market in the area, spreading the word of the cause.